-A major development took place when the dry cure was replaced with a wet cure, early in the 1900’s.
+A major development took place when the dry cure was replaced with a wet cure, late in the 1800s.
 (SB) The development that made it possible to produce high quality wet cured bacon was in the first place the invention of stitch pumping which involved pumping brine through a single needle brine injector directly into the meat, thus speeding up the process of diffusing the brine throughout the muscle.
-Stitch pumping was however first used in combination with dry-curing.
-(The History of Curing) It is reported that Harris has used stitch pumping with their dry-curing process as early as 1843.
+Stitch pumping was however first used in combination with dry-curing (The History of Curing).
+It is reported that Harris has used stitch pumping with their dry-curing process as early as 1843.
 (SB)

 Denmark was, as it is to this day, one of the largest exporters of pork and bacon to England.
 The wholesale involvement of the Danes in the English market made it inevitable that probably at least 50 years after the Danish invention, a bacon curer from Denmark must have found his way to Calne in Wiltshire and the Harris bacon factories.
 The tank-cured method, as it became known, was adopted by Harris and a true legend was born.